ssiwan/adpq-2018/README.md

 - Unittest

 ## m) Deployed the prototype on an Infrastructure as a Service (IaaS) or Platform as Service (PaaS) provider, and indicated which provider they used
 Our API is built using a dockerized Node.js containers deployed on Amazon EC2 Instances.
 The EC2 instances are managed with Amazon ECS and auto-scale based on incoming traffic.
-All incoming traffic is passed through an elastic load balancer which automatically distributes incoming application traffic across multiple Amazon EC2 instances.<br>
+All incoming traffic is passed through an elastic load balancer which automatically distributes incoming application traffic across multiple Amazon EC2 instances.<br><br>
 Our database is comprised of a MongoDB cluster with three replica sets to ensure high availability in case one of the servers goes down.

 ## n) Developed automated unit tests for their code